Nirmal Kumar Mukarji

 Nirmal Kumar Mukarji (9 January 1921 – 29 August 2002) was an Indian administrator and the last member of the Indian Civil Service to serve.
 In the course of a long career he was Home Secretary, Cabinet Secretary, and eventually Governor of Punjab.
-He died in 2002.

 Born in Delhi to Satyanand Mukarji, Principal of St. Stephen's College, Delhi, Mukarji was educated at St. Stephen's and subsequently entered the ICS at the top of the last intake, in 1943.

 In the ICS

 Assigned to the Punjab cadre, he was assigned as the confidential secretary of the Governor of Punjab, a post that he held till Independence in 1947.
 As part of the assignment, he was privy to most discussions involving the Partition of the Punjab between India and Pakistan, and part of the team that divided government resources between the two new Punjabs.
 Choosing to join India in 1947, he was appointed District Collector in a number of sensitive border districts, particularly Ferozepur.